picatz/openai-chat-graph/README.md

 messages, or searching messages with language-specific matching.

-This helps programatically extend the memory (the context) of a conversation an individual bot can have which may outside of the token bucket boundaries of the current chat API provided by OpenAI.
+This helps programatically extend the memory (the context) of a conversation an individual bot can have which may leak outside of the token bucket boundaries of the current chat API provided by OpenAI.

 It can be used to enable short-term memories to select relevant pieces to